JoaoHFerreira/FileOrganizer/CONTRIBUTING.md

 ### You have a solution

-Please be so kind as to [search](#use-the-search-luke) for any open issue already covering your [problem](#you-have-a-problem), and any pending/merged/rejected PR covering your solution.
+Please be so kind as to search for any open issue already covering your search, and any pending/merged/rejected PR covering your solution.

 If the solution is already reported, try it out and +1 the pull request if the solution works ok.
 On the other hand, if you think your solution is better, post